stephenndele/django-1/django1/README.md

 ## User stories
 >As a user of the application I should be able to:

-- [X] View different photos that interest me.
+- [X] View different motivational articles.
-- [X] Click on a single photo to expand it and also view the details of the photo.
-The photo details must appear on a modal within the same route as the main page.
+- [X] Click on the article title and read more details of the article.
-- [X] Search for different categories of photos. (ie. Travel, Food)
+- [X] Can sign up to the application.
-- [X] Copy a link to the photo to share with my friends.
+- [X] Can sign in to the application.
+- [X] Can also create a motivational articles and post for others to see
-- [X] View photos based on the location they were taken.
+- [X] Can sign out of the application.

 ## Bugs